 "The main driver was trying to avoid the problem in the first place of a bus becoming too full, rather than just saying, ‘oh well, it's full and we're letting you know it's full’."

-The technology will also help NXWM to maximize the use of capacity, and therefore revenue.
+The technology will also help NXWM to maximise the use of capacity, and therefore revenue.

-“It's more important than ever to optimize capacity with the demand,” Foster explains.
+“It's more important than ever to optimise capacity with the demand,” Foster explains.
 “It's normally something you try and do.
-Before coronavirus and physical distancing, if you had a couple of buses that were full and standing, it wasn’t ideal from a customer’s point of view but you weren’t leaving them at the roadside.
+Before coronavirus and social distancing, if you had a couple of buses that were full and standing, it wasn’t ideal from a customer point of view but you weren’t leaving them at the roadside.
 They might not have had such a comfortable ride, but it was less of a problem than it is now.”

 “We don't want to be saying, ‘you can't travel or it's difficult to travel’,” says Foster, “But where we can sort of nudge people in the right direction, that's what we want to do.
 Lots of people can change the times that they travel.”